-CUBIC uses a more aggressive window growth function than Standard TCP under long RTT and high bandwidth networks.
+CUBIC uses a more aggressive window increase function than Standard TCP under long RTT and high bandwidth networks.

-The following table shows that to achieve 10Gbps rate, standard TCP requires a packet loss rate of 2.0e-10, while CUBIC requires a packet loss rate of 2.9e-8.
+The following table shows that to achieve the 10Gbps rate, Standard TCP requires a packet loss rate of 2.0e-10, while CUBIC requires a packet loss rate of 2.9e-8.